Peter Feller

 Peter L. Feller (November 7, 1919 – March 13, 1998) was an American theatrical set builder who worked primarily on Broadway.
-He was born in New York City on November 7, 1919.
-His wife was Katherine "Kay" Feller.
-Together, they had two sons, Peter and Philip, and three granddaughters.
-Feller also had two sisters.
-He died in 1998, at the age of 78, in Melbourne, Florida, where he was living.
-His memorial service was held at the Winter Garden Theater, where Cats was performing.

 Early career

-Peter Feller is a third-generation theatre technician; his grandfather and father both worked as set builders.
+Feller was a third-generation theatre technician.
+His grandfather and father both worked as set builders.
 Feller's father, also named Peter, was a stagehand at the Metropolitan Opera House.
 Feller began building sets when he was 15.
 His father got him a job with Vail Scenic where he worked on Jimmy Durante's show "Jumbo" at the Hippodrome.
 Feller joined the Army during World War II.
 He applied for the Irving Berlin musical, This Is the Army.
 Berlin had worked with Feller's father on Yip Yip Yaphank during World War I and hired Feller as the head technician for the show.
 Feller toured the world as a master sergeant.
 After World War II, Feller worked at Imperial Scenic Studio as a head carpenter for nine years before starting his own business.